 Music is an aural art and we believe it should be taught that way.
-Here at Andrea Marks Piano we teach music through play and active involvement.
-Your child is not here just to push piano keys.
-They will learn to listen to music, experience music, understand music, and enjoy music.
+Here at Andrea Marks Piano, your child will learn to listen to music, experience music, understand music, and enjoy music!

-At the piano, the physics of how the body moves is very important.
-Physics tells us how the body needs to move and how we do that, so that we can play with freedom and ease right from the start.
-There is a right way to move at the piano in order to successfully create all the loud and quiet, fast and slow, connected and separated sounds that you desire.
-Everyone can learn how to move so that they can play with a beautiful tone and total control right from the start.
-We call it ‘Choreography of the Hands’, a term coined by Dorothy Taubman.
+The physics of how the body moves at the piano is also very important.
+Physics tells us how the body is designed and how to move it in the most efficient ways so that we can play with freedom and ease right from the start.
+When you play the piano with freedom and ease, it is easy to create what you audiate (thinking music with understanding).
+We all want to play with a beautiful tone and total control right from the start.
+Check out ‘Choreography of the Hands’, a term coined by Dorothy Taubman.

 ‘The characteristics of a good musician are a well-trained ear, a well-trained mind, a well-trained heart and a well-trained hand.
 All four parts must develop together in constant equilibrium.’ – Zoltan Kodaly